rpaulos/Mini-NUIS-Student-Portal/README.md

 **1. Term Selection**
 - Users can choose a term, with Term 1 set as the default.
-- If a user attempts to select a term without having submitted grades for the previous term, a pop-up window will alert them that access to that term is restricted until prerequisites are completed.
+- If a user attempts to select a term without having submitted grades for the previous term, a pop-up window will alert them that access to that term is restricted until grades have been submitted to the previous term.

 **2. Grade Input Mechanism**
 - Users can input grades for each course through a combo box with the following options: